jason-donner/spotify-monthly-listener-extract/WORKFLOW.md

 2. **Activate Virtual Environment**
    - The batch file activates the `.venv` Python environment to ensure dependencies are available.

-3. **Synchronize Followed Artists** (Optional, but recommended)
+3. **Synchronize Followed Artists**
    - Runs `spotify_follow_sync.py` to ensure the scraping account follows all artists that the main account follows.
    - You will be prompted to log in to both accounts via browser.
+   - This guarantees the artist list fetched for scraping is complete and up-to-date.
-   - **Note:** This step is only necessary if you want to avoid using your main account for scraping, which can help reduce the risk of your main account being flagged or restricted by Spotify.
+   - **Note:** This account sync step is only necessary if you want to avoid using your main account for scraping, which can help reduce the risk of your main account being flagged or restricted by Spotify.
 If you are comfortable scraping with your main account, you may skip this step and use your main account credentials throughout.

 4. **Run `get_artists.py`**
    - Fetches the list of artist URLs based on the scraping account’s followed artists.